 Information for Students

-The clinic is run by Cornell students under the direction of Prof. Malte Ziewitz.
+The clinic is run by Cornell students under the direction of Professor Malte Ziewitz.
 It is organized as a 4-credit seminar under the course code STS 4040, and enrollment is by application only.
-In the spring semester of 2022, we’ll meet on Mondays, 9:05–11:00am in Morrill Hall (room TBD).

-Applications will be considered on a rolling basis until November 20, 2021.
+Applications will be considered on a rolling basis starting in November before a spring class.

 Students should submit an application, including a resume, a short statement of intent, and an (informal) transcript using the online form below.
 There will be no interview.
 This year, we are planning to recruit a group of 8 student researchers.